deathblade666/actual-helpers/README.md

 **Note: this script requires having a starting balance in the account**

-### This is a fork of https://github.com/psybers/actual-helpers modified to bein line with the nightly Actual Budget releases to avoid db migration errors.
+### This is a fork of https://github.com/psybers/actual-helpers modified to be in-line with the nightly Actual Budget releases to avoid db migration errors.
+Think of this repo as a bleeding edge version of the upstream actual-helpers scripts
+#### What this repo does
+The below actions are done once a day.

+1. update to the latest upstream actual-helpers source.
+2. clone and compile the latest actual-api node package
+3. inject the compiled actual-api package into the docker image for use
+4. build and publish a docker image

 # Actual Budget Helper Scripts